-The location, type, spacing, and number of borings, as well as estimated termination depths shall be proposed by the GE and submitted for review and approval by the Illinois Tollway.
-The proposed boring program shall be in general accordance with the requirements as set forth herein, IDOT and AASHTO guidelines, and based on preliminary plan and profile drawings provided by Designer or Illinois Tollway.
+The location, type, spacing and number of borings, as well as estimated termination depths shall be proposed by the GE and submitted for review and approval by the Illinois Tollway.
+The proposed boring program shall be in general accordance with the requirements as set forth herein, IDOT and AASHTO guidelines and based on preliminary plan and profile drawings provided by Designer or Illinois Tollway.
+Field investigations shall begin only after the proposed geotechnical investigation program has been reviewed and approved by the Illinois Tollway for conformance to the minimum requirements as set forth within this Manual.

-Consideration should be given to previously performed geotechnical explorations, which may have been conducted along all or part of the proposed project limits.
+Consideration should be given to previously performed geotechnical explorations which may have been conducted along all or part of the proposed project limits.
 Under no condition, however, shall the design and construction of the proposed facilities rely entirely on previously performed geotechnical explorations.
-Unless otherwise approved by the Illinois Tollway, for verification purposes a minimum of 1 of every 4 borings required to meet the minimum standards for quantity/spacing as specified herein shall be performed by the GE.
+Unless otherwise approved by the Illinois Tollway, for verification purposes a minimum of one of every four borings required to meet the minimum standards for quantity/spacing as specified herein shall be performed by the GE.
 Boring programs for various structures may be combined to reduce drilling quantities.

-Due to local topographic conditions and utilities, boring spacing and location requirements specified in this manual may not be feasible.
+Due to local topographic conditions and utilities, boring spacing and location requirements specified in this Manual may not be feasible.
 In such cases, the GE shall use best judgment and locate the borings in the most appropriate location possible.
 Variations to the requirements set forth herein shall be identified within the submittal to the Illinois Tollway and must be approved prior to commencement of the investigation.
 As-drilled boring locations shall not vary by more than 15 feet from the proposed locations without approval from the Illinois Tollway.